Promoting British Values

 - Through our school assemblies, circle time and PSHE children are taught how to earn trust and respect and are supported as they learn to recognise right from wrong and how to do the right thing even when it’s difficult.

-- Balanceability courses are run for with our Foundation class and Bikeability courses are run for pupils in years 3 and 5.
+- Balanceability courses are run for our Foundation class and Bikeability courses are run for pupils in years 3 and 5.

 - Safety rules are taught to the children in PSHE lessons, through guest speakers who include the PCSO and road safety team.
 In addition, at key points in the calendar safety rules are included in PSHE lessons, such as The Firework Code on Bonfire Night and Water Safety in July.